amplience/dc-extension-bynder/docs/CONFIGURATION.md

 ## Schema Configuration

-Schemas in Amplience will need to be updated to use the extension.
+Schemas in Amplience will need to be updated to use the extension (you will find exmples in the following page: [Example Schemas](./EXAMPLES.md)).
 This will be no different than any other content field extensions:

 Documentation: https://amplience.com/developers/docs/integrations/extensions/register-use/#enabling-a-content-editor-extension-for-a-content-type